What is safety planning?

 Safety planning is thinking through ways to ensure your safety.
-This can include seemingly small (but extremely important) details such as the route you take to work, leaving a spare key at a neighbor’s place, or what you can do if you sense your partner is about to have an explosive episode.
-Safety planning can help you stay safe whether you’re still in the relationship or if you leave.
+This can include simple yet very important details such as the changing the route you take to work, leaving a spare key at a neighbor’s place, or what you can do if you sense your partner is about to have an explosive episode.
+Safety planning can help you stay safe whether you’re still in the relationship or if you choose to leave.

 Click the links below for safety planning guidelines:

 General Safety Planning Tips

 - Be aware of all possible escape routes (i.e. doors, first-floor windows, basement exits, elevators, stairwells).
 Rehearse if possible.

 - Choose a safe place to go in an emergency, such as a friend or relative’s home (preferably a location your partner doesn’t know about).